ROSS-org/RIO/specs.md

 - functions and variables within this module are prefaced with `io`
 - underscores are used between words (in preference to camel case)

-## Use Cases and Tests

-A sample model can be seen at [gonsie/phold-io](http://github.com/gonsie/phold-io).
-This model is being actively developed along side ROSSIO and will reflect the current API.